Basic guide to choosing new sex toys

 Vibrators – with 1 or more motors that vibrate, rotate, or thrust.

 Most vibrators are designed to target the clit, but as anal play has become more popular vibrators are a great tool to warm up that rim before getting some butt action too.
+They actually can and should be used anywhere on the body that feels good.

 There are a few types of vibrators: buzzy, rumbly, and sonic.
 You can read more about the differences between buzzy and rumbly vibrators here.
 But sonic ones are the newest craze.
 Sonic vibrators vibrate at a much higher frequency than your typical vibe.
-They tend to tickle deeper than just surface stimulation, and they tend to be smoother cuz the vibration waves are closer together.
+They tend to tickle deeper than just surface stimulation, and they tend to be a smoother cuz the vibration waves are closer together.

 Why you'd love a vibrator: